Samrat-Sinha/Online-Payment-Application/README.md

-# REST API for Online Payment Application
+# REST API for Payment Wallet Application

 #Customers will be able to park their money in the wallet.